-This Low Carb Peanut Butter Layered Dream is ketogenic culinary heaven!
+This Low Carb Peanut Butter Dessert is ketogenic culinary heaven!
 Roasted peanut flour crust, silky sweetened cream cheese, rich peanut butter pudding & whipped cream.
 Enjoy this popular layered dessert at a fraction of the carbohydrates in the original.

 I am so excited to share THIS (wildly gesticulating at the picture above) fabulous dessert with you today!
 I know I teased you with it last week on Facebook and on Instagram and I hope it is worth the wait.
 I know that some of you are planing to make it for Easter.
 I'm telling you, you won't be sorry!